 During the convict era Brisbane had become the centre of a large government pastoral empire.
 In 1839 the government owned close to 1000 cattle and over 4,500 sheep.Cotton suggested the sale of these herds.
 In 1842 a start was made with the sale but was not completed until 1848.
 The slow decision making processes saw the government missing the boom time and it was forced to sell during an economic depression.

 Finally after more than 30 years, certainty arrived as the Municipality of Brisbane was gazetted on 25 May 1859 as proclaimed by the Governor of New South Wales and the official papers arrived in Brisbane on 7 September 1859.
 Because of the delay in communication between England and Queensland the official papers for the separation of Queensland from NSW took longer to arrive so the Queensland Proclamation took place in December that year, after the Brisbane Town was already officially established.

-For the time being it remained a service centre for the pastoral and agriculture developments that were taking place to the north.
+For the time being the town’s main raison d’etre remained a service and shipping centre for the pastoral and agriculture developments that were taking place to the north.
 Mining was added later.
 It wasn’t until the 1880s before Brisbane in its own right started to develop into a city.

 The arrivals of the surveyors

 In 1839, in preparation for the opening of the settlement, six surveyors including Robert Dixon, James Warner, Henry Wade and Granville Slapylton were sent from Sydney to draw maps of the district and prepare town plans so the land could be put up for sale.
 However, with ongoing uncertainty about the government’s plan for Brisbane and the larger Moreton Bay area, this was often a start and stop process, with a lot of indecisiveness in between.